Estimated reading time: 15 minutes

 Investments

-If you already invest money you need to budget for it.
+If you have already invested money, you need to budget for it.

 Examples:

-Adult student returning to school like I did might have retirement investments which they pay into.
+Adult students returning to school like I did might have retirement investments that they pay into.

-I was investing in my RRSP with money I made from working but now you can also invest in a Tax Free Savings Account (TFSA)as well.
+I was investing in my RRSP with the money I made from working, but now you can also invest in a Tax-Free Savings Account (TFSA).

 Step 4 – Finalizing Your School Budget

-Add up all the fixed items or items you have to pay for and minus them from your net income.
+Add all the fixed items or items you must pay for and subtract them from your net income.

-You MUST always balance your budget and if you can’t you need to make cuts to expenses you can’t afford.
+You MUST always balance your budget; if you can’t, you need to cut expenses you can’t afford.

-Once you have all your budget totals you can total your expenses and minus that from your monthly net income.
+Once you have all your budget totals, you can total your expenses minus that from your monthly net income.

-If for example, your birthday is in January you will need to get your vehicle plate sticker for $75.00.
-What you do is budget this expense all year and save for it each month in a separate bank account only for projected expenses.
+You budget this expense annually and save for it each month in a separate bank account only for projected expenses.

-We call this our projected expenses and all of the money sits in a bank account specifically for this purpose.
+We call these our projected expenses and all the money is in a bank account specifically for this purpose.

 Besides, it’s too easy to mix up money if you keep it in your regular savings or chequing account.